Winner of the N.G. de Bruijn-prize, Marius Crainic, flanked by N.G. de Bruijn's daughter J.A. Dool-de Bruijn and his son F.W. de Bruijn

 The Elsevier Mathematical Sciences Sponsorship Fund was established to support individual researchers and groups within the mathematical sciences.
 Proposals are welcome for single-year grants in amounts between US$500 and US$5,000.

-Apply now View previous winners
+View previous winners

 Elsevier awards researchers and research organizations throughout the world who have been credited with outstanding achievements and who are making a significant contribution to the advancement of mathematical sciences.
 Annually we sponsor multiple awards and prizes within the mathematics community including the Mary Ellen Rudin Young Researcher Award, the ISI Karl Pearson Prize and the JMAA Ames Award amongst others.
 Read more.

 We will be supporting and attending several conferences throughout the year and welcome the opportunity to meet with you.
 Read more.

 Scientific Council for Mathematics

 Our Scientific Council for Mathematics play an instrumental role in advising us on our mathematics journal program and on how we can best support the mathematics community.
 This council consists of senior members of the community, representing both the geographical and disciplinary diversity of mathematicians.
 Read more.